9 Best Places to Donate Clothes for the Homeless

 3. Youth Emergency Shelters

-Many young people who run away from home end up in youth emergency shelters.
+Many young people who run away from home are in youth emergency shelters.
 And many of them left home with nothing but the clothes on their back.
 As such, your clothing donations will surely be appreciated.

-Like many places on this list, youth emergency shelters are often in need of seasonal clothes.
+Like many places on this list, youth emergency shelters often need seasonal clothes.
 Some places also accept swimwear and activewear.

 4. Domestic Violence Shelters

 As their name suggests, domestic violence shelters provide a safe haven to victims of domestic abuse.
-Most of the time, they take in entire families with the mother and her children, and pregnant women.
+They usually take in families with the mother, her children, and pregnant women.

-So if you have used baby clothes, pregnancy clothing, and children’s wear, this is a good place to donate them.
+So, if you have used baby clothes, pregnancy clothing, and children’s wear, this is an excellent place to donate them.
 Make sure to coordinate with them first before hauling out your donations to the front steps.

 (Related: 10 Ways to Give Back to the Community Even With No Money)